-We’ve rounded up some of the most eye-catching, artistic, and creative decadent chocolate packaging we could find.
+We’ve rounded up 16 best chocolate packaging designs for current year.
 The variety of the packaging speaks for itself, with everything from minimalistic, plain designs to hand-drawn, bespoke packaging.

 Browse through the following chocolate package designs, and you might just find some inspiration for your next design project.
 Failing that, they might help you solve that sweet tooth of yours!